 My son is 3 years old, he was born in Virginia and has a VA birth certificate.
 Last year we relocated to Kentucky due to my career opportunities.
 My sons mother now wants to take my son and move back to Virginia to live with her family.
 I have a stable job and home here in KY for my son.
 My sons...
 Read more »

 My husband's ex was given full custody of the children when they divorced.
 His ex wants to send my stepdaughter to another state to live with her aunt and grandmother, while she remains living here.
 My husband has always paid his child support.
 Does my husband have any say in this?

 My ex hasn't seen our kids in 3 yrs.
 He refused to sign their birth certificates so they have no legal father.
 He is now threatening my husband with taking us to court to 'steal', as he says, my kids back.
 They want nothing to do with him.
 They're 9, 7, and 6.
-He was both physically and verbally...
+He was both...
 Read more »

 You should contact a local family law attorney in your county asap.
 There is a possibility that you could be held liable for debts incurred by your husband while you are still married.
 You may want to consider filing for divorce to try and protect yourself.